rajasuryars/ghas-demo/README.txt

 _________________________________________________________
 Proof of Execution:

-You can check in the Server (machine-a) by using the command,
+You can check in the Server (machine-01) by using the command,

 #cd D1copy/